 Assessing the impact of Brexit

-For these purposes, a baseline, "worst case" scenario might assume the complete loss of any kind of privileged access to the EU financial services markets (that is to say, loss of the "passport", no bespoke deal with the EU and no ability to rely on sectoral "third country" rules - at least for some time after Brexit, if at all).
-Less pessimistic variations, under which some form of access (whether by way of negotiated settlement or because of the UK's "equivalence" as a third country) will be available, can then be modelled on that baseline case.
-These variations may then be updated as the Brexit negotiations continue and the potential shape of the post-Brexit financial services landscape becomes clearer.
-Any such assessment will vary depending on the business lines that the firm operates, the legal structure that the firm uses for the particular arrangements and the EU jurisdictions in which it is active.
-In particular, the concept of "equivalence" differs in important respects between different EU financial services directives and regulations.
+A "worst case" scenario for financial services firms would be the complete loss of any kind of privileged access to the EU financial services markets.
+That is to say, loss of the "passport", no bespoke deal with the EU and no ability to rely on sectoral "third country" rules - at least for some time after Brexit, if at all.
+A less pessimistic scenario would be that some form of access (whether by way of negotiated settlement or because of the UK's "equivalence" as a third country) will be available but this is by no means certain.

 We can assist with this process in order to create a bespoke impact assessment for your business.